 Dressing up and pretend play start at around 15-18 months.
-Your toddler will enjoy pretending to be a grown-up, using props like old clothes and hats.
-For example, she might imagine she’s driving a bus or serving in a shop.
+Your toddler might enjoy pretending to be a grown-up, using props like old clothes and hats.
+For example, your toddler might imagine they’re driving a bus or serving in a shop.

 Your toddler learns by copying what others do – especially you or older children.
-For example, by the time your toddler is two years old he might pretend to cook dinner using leaves and grass he’s found in the backyard.
-Or he might say things like ‘You be baby, I’m mum’ or ‘I go to work, bye bye’.
+For example, by the time your toddler is 2 years old, they might pretend to cook dinner using leaves and grass they’ve found in the backyard.
+Or your toddler might say things like ‘You be baby, I’m mum’ or ‘I go to work, bye bye’.

-At the same time, your toddler will also start creating her own pretend play stories and games.
-These might be from books you’ve read together or experiences she’s had, like seeing a monkey at the zoo.
+At the same time, your toddler will also start creating their own pretend play stories and games.
+These might be from books you’ve read together or experiences they’ve had, like seeing a monkey at the zoo.

 Music of all sorts can have your toddler imagining fantastic things like flying or floating in space.
-And he’ll express himself by singing, dancing and moving to his favourite songs and rhymes.
+And your toddler will express themselves by singing, dancing and moving to their favourite songs and rhymes.

 At this age, your toddler will probably also enjoy messy play.
 Digging sand, building with mud or squeezing paint between fingers and toes will all be popular activities.

 Your toddler might enjoy playing and splashing in the bath too.
-She might test what her toys can do by pouring water from one to another, dunking them underwater – or using them to empty the bath!
-Remember to always supervise your child around water.
+Your toddler might test what their toys can do by pouring water from one to another, dunking the toys underwater – or using them to empty the bath!
+Remember to always supervise your toddler around water.
 Toddlers are naturally curious and often fearless, so they’re at particular risk of drowning.

 Play ideas and creative activities to encourage toddler imagination

 - Read books and tell stories together about wonderful places and creatures.
-Talk about the stories with your toddler or ask him what he thinks might happen next.
+Talk about the stories and pictures with your toddler or ask them what they think might happen next.

-- Recite nursery rhymes using our Baby Karaoke and encourage your toddler to make up her own actions to songs.
+- Sing nursery rhymes using our Baby Karaoke and encourage your toddler to make up their own actions to songs.

 - Look up!
 Describe the different things you see in the sky – the moon, stars and clouds are fascinating to your toddler.

 - Set up water play.
 A bucket of water with bubbles and a few plastic cups are all your toddler needs.
+Add some food colouring to stimulate their imagination.
 Always supervise your toddler for safe fun with water.